yasuhironet/mtcp/README.md

 This repository is a fork from [mTCP](https://github.com/mtcp-stack/mtcp).
 The development on mTCP seemed to stop for several years, and it did not work with the recent DPDK versions, so I partially fixed it.
-The purpose of this repository is to make it epwget (mTCP's wget) work with the recent DPDK and Ubuntu.
+The purpose of this repository is to make epwget (mTCP's wget) work with the recent DPDK and Ubuntu.

 We are not using the DPDK submodule embeded in mTCP.